-Since even a tiny rise in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares strongly about this cause.
-While we are always excited to be involved in our communities and give back where we can, this condition and all the issues that come with it hold a dear place in our hearts.
+Since even the slightest rise in core body temperature (from ¼ to ½ a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares deeply about this cause.
+While we are always excited to be involved in our communities and give back where we can, this condition and all the issues that come with it hold a special place in our hearts.

-Given the climbing temperatures, everyone should be careful, stay hydrated, and rest as needed.
-If you or a loved one has MS, please remember these recommendations from the National Multiple Sclerosis Society to ease the effect of the heat:
+Given the increasing temperatures, everyone should be cautious, stay hydrated, and rest as needed.
+If you or a loved one has MS, please remember these tips from the National Multiple Sclerosis Society to ease the effect of the heat:

 · Keep cool in an air-conditioned environment during spells of extreme heat and humidity.
 If an air conditioner is necessary to help minimize the symptoms of MS, the cost of these units may be tax deductible if the practitioner has written a prescription for it.